Conference in Kyrgyzstan: Ñommunity media to promote good governance

 During two days the 88 participants discuss cooperation of all levels of government, civil society organizations, rural media communities for sustainable rural development.

 The Conference implemented in the framework of the joint project, “Operationilising Good Governance for Social Justice”, launched in October 2011 and implemented for a period of 36 months until October 2014.
-The Project aims to increase and render more equitable rights to public services for citizens, especially for vulnerable groups - women, youth and children in 30 rural municipalities in 7 regions of Kyrgyzstan.
+The Project aimed to increase and render more equitable rights to public services for citizens, especially for vulnerable groups - women, youth and children in 30 rural municipalities in 7 regions of Kyrgyzstan.
 This project is implemented by UN Agencies - UNDP, UNICEF, UN Women and UNESCO.
 The European Union co-finances this project together with the above-mentioned UN agencies.
 18.02.14